Laplacian paths in complex networks: information core emerges from entropic transitions: Conclusions

-Even if further computational and analytical studies would be required to settle the general emergent properties of complex networks definitely, we believe that our approach can open the door to groundbreaking applications for the study of the information flow in the context of gene-regulatory networks \cite{peter2017,erwin2009}, software networks \cite{Fortuna2011, Villegas2020} or protein-protein interaction networks \cite{gagneur2004,kim2014}.
-Likewise, it represents a significant step forward in developing RG techniques in the space induced by diffusion distances \cite{Boguna2021}, fostering the definition of supernodes and illuminating scaling laws and multi-scale relationships at different network spatial resolutions.
+Even if further computational and analytical studies would be required to establish a general field-theoretical theory of complex networks definitely, we believe that our approach can open the door to groundbreaking applications for the study of the information flow in the context of gene-regulatory networks \cite{peter2017,erwin2009}, software networks \cite{Fortuna2011, Villegas2020} or protein-protein interaction networks \cite{gagneur2004,kim2014}.
+Likewise, it represents a significant step forward in developing RG theoretical techniques induced by diffusion distances \cite{Boguna2021}, fostering the definition of supernodes in structures lacking of embedding topological spaces and illuminating scaling laws and multi-scale relationships of complex heterogeneous networks.

 \acknowledgments{G.C. acknowledges support from ITALY-ISRAEL project Mac2Mic and EU project nr.
 952026 - HumanE-AI-Net.
 P.V. acknowledge financial support from the Spanish "Ministerio de Ciencia e Innovación” and the "Agencia Estatal de Investigación (AEI)” under Project Ref.
 PID2020-113681GB-I00.
 We also thank M.A.
 Mu\~noz, D. Garlaschelli and V. Buendia for extremely valuable discussions and/or suggestions on earlier versions of the manuscript. }